 Naturally you’d trust the one with the most, but does this really portray true credibility?

-Considering how many people purchase “fake” followers, how can you determine who is credible when a company can just head over to sites like Epic Followers and blur the lines of social proof and credibility by simply handing over cash in exchange for a ton of followers.
+Considering how many people purchase “fake” followers, how can you determine who is credible when a company can just head over to sites that sell twitter followers and fake Facebook Likes and blur the lines of social proof and credibility by simply handing over cash in exchange for a ton of followers.

 A precarious avenue to pursue to say the least.

 Because if someone cottons on to your false following, you could lose credibility quicker than it took for you to hand over that $5.